gsprs-pku/gsprs-pku.github.io/index.markdown

 	    </tr>
             <tr>
 		<td>&nbsp;</td>
-		<td>Dr. Zan Wang from CAS was invited to give a virtual talk on machine learning application in monitoring carbon sequestration on 10/26.</td>
+		<td>Dr. Zan Wang from CAS was invited to give a talk on machine learning application in monitoring carbon sequestration on 10/26.</td>
             </tr>
 	    <tr>
 		<td>&nbsp;</td>
-                <td>Xie obtained a national grant on natural hazards research.</td>
+                <td>Xie, as the PI, was granted a national grant on natural hazards.</td>
             </tr>
 	    <tr>
                 <td>9/2022</td>